alexandre-v1/YakuzaBoombox/Thunderstore/README.md

 ## Songs

+- Yakuza 0 - 24 hour Cinderella
+- Yakuza 0 - Baka Mitai
+- Yakuza 0 - Heart break mermaid
-- Yakuza 0 OST - I'm Gonna Make Her Mine
+- Yakuza 0 - I'm Gonna Make Her Mine
+- Yakuza 0 - x3 SHINE
-- Yakuza 0 OST - Koi No Disco Queen
+- Yakuza 0 - Koi No Disco Queen
-- Yakuza 0 OST - Queen of Passion
+- Yakuza 0 - Queen of Passion
 - Yakuza Kiwami - Iji Sakura
 - Yakuza Kiwami 2 - Majima Construction
-- Yakuza Ishin - Ichizu Samurai
-- Yakuza Ishin - Samurai Ondo
+- Yakuza 5 - Rouge of Love
 - Yakuza Like a Dragon - Hell Stew
 - Yakuza Like a Dragon - Machine Gun Kiss - Adachi
 - Like a Dragon Gaiden - Like a Butterfly - Akame
+- Yakuza Ishin - Ichizu Samurai
+- Yakuza Ishin - Samurai Ondo

 ## Other

-Due to current mod limitations, I can't add more than 15 songs.
+Due to the current limitations of the mod, I can only include up to 15 songs.

-I don't know the Yakuza/Like a Dragon universe well;
-I have made this mod for my friends and you. ;) the song was choosen by my friends
+I'm not very familiar with the Yakuza/Like a Dragon universe.
+This mod was created for my friends and for you. :)

+The songs were chosen by my friends.